 Arrogant people create unnecessary complications for themselves when facing a major task.
-For one thing, concern about how they might be perceived or judged becomes an extra obstacle to its completion.
-The unassuming attitude that goes along with humility, on the other hand, supports the ability to have greater focus.
+For one thing, concern about how they might be perceived or judged becomes an extra obstacle to the task’s completion.
+On the other hand, the unassuming attitude that goes along with humility supports the ability to have greater focus.
 While the conceited worry about appearances or the opinions of others, humble people concentrate on what needs to be done.
 Make no superior claims or conditions and you will meet no resistance.

 Profound humility is a gift to everyone.
 When a person is so sincere that his or her motives cannot be called into question, great good fortune is the reward.

-There are few sadder sights than someone who is impressed by his or her own fame, beauty or brilliance.
-Success for such people is usually short-lived, because in order to sustain positive results, some degree of simple humanity is needed for the continued support of others.
+There are few sights sadder than someone who is too impressed by his or her own fame, beauty, or brilliance.
+Success for such people is usually short lived, because in order to sustain positive results, some degree of simple humanity is needed for the continued support of others.
 One of the noblest achievements is that of a person who, despite great success, retains his or her humility.
 Good fortune will stick with them over time.

 Beware of false modesty.
 Even humility, a most benevolent virtue, can be overdone.
 In your current situation, however, this is not a serious mistake, because of a responsibility you are willing to take on.
 People in humble positions sometimes use false modesty as an excuse for their weakness or indecisiveness.
-True humility does not mean having humble goals, or a slack attitude regarding performance standards.
-Taking pride in your achievements and contribution is very different from the puffed up pride of self-importance.
+True humility does not mean having humble goals or a slack attitude regarding performance standards.
+Taking pride in your achievements and contributions is very different from the puffed-up pride of self-importance.

 Line 6 (top line)